Skip to main content

 Clustering & High Availability

 Scale Arc horizontally with multi-node clusters.
-Separate write, read, and compaction workloads across dedicated nodes with automatic failover and shared storage.
+Separate write, read, and compaction workloads across dedicated nodes with automatic failover.

 Overview